antoniojaneiro/agentic_ai/README.md

 # Agentic AI
-My notes on how to succesfully develop AI agents
+My notes on how to successfully develop AI agents

 ## Acknowledgments